Dre Campbell Farm

 4. Deter Certain Plant Pests

 A layer of crushed shells in the garden is thought to deter a number of pests.
-Plant pests like cutworms, slugs, snails, and caterpillars are deterred by the sharp edges.

 5. Bird Food

 Birds will benefit from a calcium-rich diet of crushed eggshells mixed with regular bird feed.
-Crush them up finely and add them to bird feed.
+Crush them up finely and add them to the bird feed.

 6. Mulch